Close

 The malaria risk is:

 We recommend the use of mosquito-repellent measures from dusk till morning.
-For people with an increased risk, we sometimes recommend preventive malaria tablets, or taking an emergency treatment with you.
+For people with an increased risk, we sometimes recommend preventive malaria tablets.

 There is no malaria risk in Jakarta and other big cities.

-- Species: P. falciparum 61%, P. knowlesi vooral op Kalimantan.
+• Species: P. falciparum 59%, P. knowlesi especially in Kalimantan.

 In case of fever during or after your journey, get tested for malaria as soon as possible.